yrgamage/EventSphere/backend/README.md

-# TicketSphere - Backend
+# EventSphere - Backend

-The **TicketSphere - Backend** is a robust backend system developed using **Spring Boot** and **MySQL** with Object-Oriented Programming (OOP) principals.
+The **EventSphere - Backend** is a robust backend system developed using **Spring Boot** and **MySQL** with Object-Oriented Programming (OOP) principals.
 It provides core functionality to manage configurations, users, and simulate operations for a real-time ticketing system.
 The backend is designed with scalability and modularity in mind, leveraging the capabilities of Spring Framework and a relational database for persistent data storage.

 ## Table of Contents